JazzMaster/LazGFX/README.md

 There are some routines not yet ported, and some completely untested.<br>
 libSOIL routines are disabled at this time(image support).

-Version 2.0 is starting the BETA testing cycle.<br>
-(a lot of what you need, however, is in the aux units)

-FULL CGA, EGA, and VGA palletted modes should work properly.<br>
+FULL CGA, EGA, and VGA palletted modes should work properly. **FAILS under OpenGL**<br>
 Checks for windows(but not PowerPC-BE- arch) have been added.

-FrameBuffer support (no X11/tty) code needs some help.<br>
+FrameBuffer support (no X11/tty) code needs some help and more thourough testing.<br>

 ---

 ### Why does this project exist?

-Some outdated code needed to be brought up to speed.
+Some outdated code needed to be brought up to speed.<br>

-You will need **this Library** if you write strictly for graphics modes or wish to.
+You will need **this Library** if you write strictly for graphics modes or wish to.<br>
 I will try to provide further demos where possible.

+Lazarus will not support older modes, more than 20 colors on the screen...etc etc.

 ### Technobabble